Awards

 Silver Award

 Projects that show special merit and initiative will be awarded a personalised Silver Award certificate.
-Both Bronze and Silver award winners will be considered for Jane Goodall’s Roots & Shoots Annual Award and you may be invited to attend the prestigious Awards Ceremony in December.
+Both Bronze and Silver award winners will be considered for Jane Goodall’s Roots & Shoots Annual Award and you may be invited to attend the prestigious Awards Ceremony.

 Gold Award

-Projects that incorporate work on all three aspects of Roots & Shoots will be awarded a personalised Gold Award certificate.
-The schools who have submitted these projects will be automatically invited to the Roots & Shoots Annual Award Ceremony in December where students will have the opportunity to present their projects and meet Dr. Jane Goodall in person before an overall winner is announced.
+Projects that incorporate work on all three aspects of Roots & Shoots (people, animals and the environment) will be awarded a personalised Gold Award certificate.
+The schools who have submitted these projects will be automatically invited to the Roots & Shoots Annual Award Ceremony where students will have the opportunity to present their projects and meet Dr. Jane Goodall in person.

 Schools are invited to submit photographs on the theme of “Making a Difference”.
 Each pupil can submit only one photograph and these should be emailed to admin@rootsnshoots.org.uk.

-By submitting a photograph to the competition you are granting The Jane Goodall Institute the right to display that photograph on our websites, in written material (including, but not exclusive to, the Roots & Shoots newsletter) and on the The Jane Goodall Institute’s Flickr group.
+By submitting a photograph to the competition you are granting The Jane Goodall Institute the right to display that photograph on our websites, in written material (including, but not exclusive to, the Roots & Shoots newsletter) and on the Jane Goodall Institute’s social media accounts.

-Any member school submitting a project for consideration is eligible.
+Any member school/ group submitting a project for consideration is eligible.
 If you are not a member then you can sign up today – a relevant project your school may already be doing can then be considered for an award.

 To be eligible for a Silver or Gold Award Certificate, you will want to include the following in your activity description: